 Slow Cooker Hungarian Goulash

-Slow Cooker Hungarian Goulash is what comfort food dreams are made of.
+This Slow Cooker Hungarian Goulash is what comfort food dreams are made of.
 A humble stew loaded with chunks of tender, melt-in-your-mouth beef and vegetables.
-It has a rich, beefy broth flavored with sweet paprika makes this a true comfort meal.
+It has a rich, beefy broth flavored with sweet paprika.

 Mom shared a recipe with me for Hungarian goulash awhile back, saying that it tasted very similar to what they ate during their visit to Hungary.
 My sister’s family lived in Romania for a couple years, so it was a great opportunity for my parents to visit that area.
 I tucked the copy away with my pile of saved recipes, knowing some day I’d give it a try.